LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

 \subsection{Implanting}

-Building upon the selected knowledge output nodes $\mathcal{S} = \bigcup_{l=1}^L \mathcal{S}_l$ from Section~\ref{sec:selecting}, we implement parameter-efficient fine-tuning through strategic decomposition of FFN layers.
+Building upon the selected knowledge output nodes $\mathcal{S} = \bigcup_{l=1}^L \mathcal{S}_l$, we implement parameter-efficient fine-tuning through strategic decomposition of FFN layers.
 For each layer $l$'s down-projection matrix $W_{\mathrm{down}}^{(l)}$, we partition the parameters into two complementary subspaces: